mdrichardson/FUTpuppeteer/README.md

 This is an auto-clicker bot used to trade players and items on FIFA Ultimate Team's Web App.

+Click this image for a video demo that covers a few capabilities:
 [![FUTpuppeteer Demo](https://i.imgur.com/TsWZ6hb.jpg)](https://streamable.com/9616t)

 ## Key Features